mbrotos/lock-pred/README.md

 - `results/`: Directory to store experiment results

 ## TPC-C Workload Simulation
-All file names referenced in this subsection are relative to the workload testing directory.
+All file names referenced in this subsection are relative to the `workload-testing/` directory.
  - Enable the DB2 trace using the command in `traceCommands.txt`.
  - Start TPC-C HammerDB workloads by using `hammerDBinit.bat`,  `hammerDBStep1.bat`, and `hammerDBStep2.bat`.
  - Stop the DB2 trace using the command in `traceCommands.txt`.